On the normality of the concatenated Fibonacci constant: A sufficient condition via digit normality of Fibonacci numbers

 \begin{corollary} The Fibonacci constant $\FF$ is normal in base $10$ if, for every $\varepsilon > 0$ and $k \in \NN$,

 \end{corollary}

 Condition~\eqref{eq:condition} is a statement about the digit distribution within individual Fibonacci numbers.
-Since $F_{n} \sim \phi^{n}/\sqrt{5}$, it is essentially equivalent to asking whether the base-$10$ digits of $\phi^{n}$ are equidistributed for most $n$, a question in the same family as the open problem of whether the base-$b$ digits of $2^{n}$, or more generally $\alpha^{n}$ for fixed algebraic $\alpha > 1$, are asymptotically equidistributed for most $n$ \cite{bugeaud,kuipers-niederreiter}.
+Since $F_{n} \sim \phi^{n}/\sqrt{5}$, it is closely related to the question of whether the base-$10$ digits of $\phi^{n}$ are equidistributed for most $n$---though not identical to it, since condition~\eqref{eq:condition} concerns block statistics inside the finite integer strings $F_{n}$ and is sensitive to the rounding $F_{n} = \floor{\phi^{n}/\sqrt{5} + \tfrac{1}{2}}$ and to finite-length effects.
+It belongs to the same family as the open problem of whether the base-$b$ digits of $2^{n}$, or more generally $\alpha^{n}$ for fixed algebraic $\alpha > 1$, are asymptotically equidistributed for most $n$ \cite{bugeaud,kuipers-niederreiter}.